danvk/aoc2022/README.md

 ## Daily Notes

+### Day 15 (1184 / 831)

+I was in bed at 11:50 PM, wasn't _totally_ tired and figured this might just be my opportunity to do an Advent of Code puzzle when it came out.
+It was exciting to see the "15" on the calendar fade in at midnight.

+Doing this one at midnight made it much more of an emotional rollercoaster.
+If I didn't get my stars, I would have cost myself a good night of sleep for no reason!
+Debugging off-by-one errors while you're sleepy is no fun.
+This isn't something I've done since college.

+I had an off-by-one on part 1 because I didn't realize that one end of the span for each sensor/beacon pair could possibly be a beacon (it's an inclusive interval) and I needed to just not overwrite the beacons.
+This probably cost me 10–15 minutes of debugging on part 1.

+For part 2, I realized quickly that I needed to separate the x and y search.
+I'd hoped that a single sensor might be enough to exclude an entire y value, but it wasn't.
+So I switched to tracking a set of disjoint intervals, which worked perfectly to eliminate all but one y.
+I had some more confusion at this point where I thought I needed to feed that y value back into part 1.
+But actually finding the x value was much simpler.
+I just needed to print the two intervals and use the x value that was in between them.

+Overall I really liked this problem!
+And I was very happy to see AoC report my overall ranking, I think that's my first time cracking the top 1,000.

+- Start: 00:00:00
+- ⭐️: 00:26:51
+- ⭐️⭐️: 00:51:12

 ### Day 14 (17110 / 15870)

 Ironically, I'd done days 1–16 of 2018's Advent of Code before today, but this problem references day 17!
 I think the problems are different enough that it didn't really matter in the end.
 Probably the biggest time waste on this problem was debugging an existing issue in my `Grid` class's `format` method.